PanicStation.org

 • You do not need to work out the exact cause right now.

-• You do not need to change insulin doses, pump settings, or other diabetes medicines while you’re actively low and dropping.
+• You do not need to change insulin doses, pump settings, or diabetes medicines while you are actively low and dropping, unless a clinician or your written care plan tells you to.

-• You do not need to eat a full meal first; quick sugar and re-checking comes first.
+• You do not need to eat a full meal before treating the low; quick sugar and re-checking come first.

-• You do not need perfect notes — a simple list of times, readings, and what you took is enough.
+• You do not need perfect notes.
+A simple record of times, readings, symptoms, and what you took is enough once you are safer.

 Important reassurance

-A dropping low can cause fear, shaking, and confusion because your brain is running short on glucose.
-Needing repeated quick sugar (and calling for help when it’s not responding) is a safety issue, not a personal failure.
+A dropping low can feel frightening and can cause shaking, sweating, anxiety, and confusion.
+Needing repeated quick sugar, help from another person, or emergency support is a safety issue, not a personal failure.

 Scope note

-These are first steps for the next minutes to hour to reduce immediate harm.
-Recurrent or “hard to treat” lows need follow-up, but that comes after you’re safe.
+These are first steps for the next few minutes to reduce immediate harm.
+Recurrent lows, severe lows, night-time lows, or lows that are hard to treat need follow-up with your diabetes team, GP, or urgent care service after you are safe.

 Important note

 This guide is general information, not a diagnosis or personal medical advice.
-If your reading won’t rise despite repeated fast sugar, you can’t swallow safely, or you have severe symptoms, seek emergency help immediately.
+If your reading will not rise despite repeated fast sugar, you cannot swallow safely, you are not responding normally, or you have severe symptoms, seek emergency help immediately.

 Additional Resources